kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## Privacy

 When you use the Assistant by Kagi, your data is never used to train AI models, and no account information is shared with the LLM providers.
-By default, threads expire after 24 hours of inactivity (can be adjusted in [settings](https://kagi.com/settings/?p=assistant)).
+By default, threads expire after 24 hours of inactivity.
+This behavior can be adjusted in the [settings](https://kagi.com/settings/?p=assistant).

 ## Using the Assistant